-Of recent years Reykjavik is becoming more and more popular.
-Initially, it was as a city break destination and a base from which to tour the Golden Circle, back in 2007.
+In recent years Reykjavik is becoming more and more popular.
+Initially, it was a city break destination and a base from which to tour the Golden Circle, as we did back in 2007.

 Reykjavik is now frequently used as a landing point before heading off on a full Ring Road adventure around the rugged country.
 Or like us it was the last destination of our 12-day discovery in 2018.

 For our accommodation in Reykjavik; we stayed at Skuggi Hotel by Keahotels.

 The best things to do in ReykjavikSo, what can you fit in?

 In Reykjavik we chose to stay at the Skuggi Hotel by Keahotels, located in the city centre, just a short stroll to the main sites.

 We had a few essential requirements from each of our overnight stays in Iceland, which were: